tungstenfabric/tf-dev-env/README.md

 Environment variables **REGISTRY_IP** and **REGISTRY_PORT** stores external docker registry connection information where TF's containers would be stored.

-### Autobuild rpms and containers on startup
+### Run build of rpms and containers on startup

-There is an option to use `tf-developer-sandbox` container just to build TF rpms and containers. **AUTOBUILD** environment variable manages this behaviour. `tf-developer-sandbox` container builds and stores all artifacts and then exits if set **AUTOBUILD** to 1.
+There is an option to use `tf-developer-sandbox` container just to build TF rpms and containers. **BUILD** environment variable manages this behaviour. `tf-developer-sandbox` container builds and stores all artifacts and then exits if set **BUILD** to **'true'**.
 So run TF build again just start `tf-developer-sandbox` with the command `docker start -i tf-developer-sandbox`.

 [Slack]: https://tungstenfabric.slack.com/messages/C0DQ23SJF/